Federal Lawsuit Alleges AdvoCare is ‘Pyramid Scheme’

 AdvoCare was the subject an ESPN investigation that explored its use of big name athletes to expand and promote its business.
 The company is endorsed by a wide variety of athletes including New Orleans Saints quarterback Drew Brees, who is its national spokesman.
 It also sponsors a NASCAR Sprint Cup car and is the “official sports nutrition partner” of Major League Soccer, among other athletic enterprises.

-Last year, a TINA.org notified AdvoCare that its investigation of the company, which is an award-winning member of the Direct Selling Association, had found inappropriate health claims.
+Last year, TINA.org notified AdvoCare that its investigation of the company, which is an award-winning member of the Direct Selling Association, had found inappropriate health claims.

 Victims lose thousands